moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 :::

 ## Lua Code
-The `lua` keyword is used to embed Lua code in your ShulkerScript code.
+The `lua` keyword is used to embed Lua code in your Shulkerscript code.
 It can be combined with the `run` keyword to include the result of the Lua code in the output.
 ```shulkerscript
 run lua() {
     -- Lua code goes here